[Essential for working adults!] Become a text communication master!

 "Thank you for contacting us"

-"Thank you for checking quickly,"
+"Thank you for checking so quickly."

 be sure to say "thank you"!